 Volunteer Emergency Services Fund

-The Volunteer Emergency Services Fund grant program aims to support the needs of local volunteer emergency services and first responders supporting communities affected by the Black Summer bushfires.
+The Volunteer Emergency Services Fund grant program supported the needs of local volunteer emergency services and first responders supporting communities affected by the Black Summer bushfires.

-Grants of up to $25,000 are available for disaster preparedness and response activities that may include rebuilding or upgrading emergency services infrastructure and replacing or upgrading emergency services equipment; enabling the support and management of an emergency services volunteer workforce through recruitment and training; and programs to support volunteer mental health and wellbeing.
+Grants of up to $25,000 were available for disaster preparedness and response activities that included rebuilding or upgrading emergency services infrastructure and replacing or upgrading emergency services equipment; enabling the support and management of an emergency services volunteer workforce through recruitment and training; and programs to support volunteer mental health and wellbeing.

 If you want to explore other grant options, please go to Find Funding Now.